reactjs/react.dev/beta/src/content/learn/removing-effect-dependencies.md

 </Sandpack>

-Let's say that you wanted to run the Effect "only on mount."
+Let's say that you wanted to run the Effect "only on mount".
 You've read that [empty (`[]`) dependencies](/learn/lifecycle-of-reactive-effects#what-an-effect-with-empty-dependencies-means) do that, so you've decided to ignore the linter, and forcefully specified `[]` as the dependencies.

 This counter was supposed to increment every second by the amount configurable with the two buttons.
 However, since you "lied" to React that this Effect doesn't depend on anything, React forever keeps using the `onTick` function from the initial render.
 [During that render,](/learn/state-as-a-snapshot#rendering-takes-a-snapshot-in-time) `count` was `0` and `increment` was `1`.
 This is why `onTick` from that render always calls `setCount(0 + 1)` every second, and you always see `1`.
 Bugs like this are harder to fix when they're spread across multiple components.